"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Discussion

-These interventions assumed a pseudo-therapeutic structure, raising the question of what role a model should appropriately play during crisis.
+These interventions assumed a quasi-therapeutic structure, raising the question of what role a general-purpose LLM should appropriately play during crisis.
 From a liability perspective, the safest design may be a hard boundary.
-LLMs are not reliable clinicians (Iftikhar et al., 2025), could already have contributed to harm, and additional engagement creates further opportunity for error.
+LLMs are not reliable clinicians \cite{ref30}, could already have contributed to harm, and additional engagement creates further opportunity for error.
 If users reliably followed through on external referrals, the optimal model response might simply be to direct them toward professional help.
 However, this minimalist approach sits uneasily alongside real-world use.
-People already turn to LLMs for emotional support and guidance (Zao-Sanders, 2025), and emerging research suggests that users can form a digital therapeutic alliance with chatbots (Malouin-Lachance et al., 2025; Xu et al., 2025) that shapes whether interventions are resisted or received.
-In the broader psychotherapy literature, the strength of this alliance is among the most robust predictors of positive outcome across modalities (Flückiger et al., 2018).
+People already turn to LLMs for emotional support and guidance \cite{ref79}, and emerging research suggests that users can form a digital therapeutic alliance with chatbots \cite{ref42,ref77} that shapes whether interventions are resisted or received.
+In the broader psychotherapy literature, the strength of this alliance is among the most robust predictors of positive outcome across modalities \cite{ref24}.
 But if an LLM meets user disclosures with abrupt boundaries, that bond could easily be ruptured.
 A user who feels dismissed might disengage from help-seeking, reject the referral, or seek out another system more willing to validate the delusion.
-In that sense, the relationship can become the model's strongest point of influence -- not as an end in itself, but as the condition under which Reality Testing, De-escalation, and Referral have the best chance of being accepted.
+In that sense, the relationship can become the model’s strongest point of influence – not as an end in itself, but as the condition under which Reality Testing, De-escalation, and Referral have the best chance of being accepted.